davidaburns/rusty-chip8/src/spec.md

   - Compare Vx to Vy, if they are equal, increment program counter by 2

 - 6xkk - LD Vx, byte
-  - Set Vx = kk
+  - Set Vx = nn
-  - Put value kk into register Vx
+  - Put value nn into register Vx

 - 7xkk - ADD Vx, byte
-  - Set Vx = Vx + kk
+  - Set Vx = Vx + nn
-  - Add the value kk to value of register Vx, then store in Vx
+  - Add the value nn to value of register Vx, then store in Vx

 - 8xy0 - LD Vx, Vy
   - Set Vx = Vy